Baked Banana Berry Oatmeal

 SERVINGS :16 people

-PREP TIME :5 mins
+PREP TIME :5 minutes

-COOK TIME :35 mins
+COOK TIME :35 minutes

-TOTAL TIME :1 hr
+TOTAL TIME :1 hour

 COURSE - breakfast

-KEYWORDS - baked oatmeal, easy, healthy breakfast, meal prep, oatmeal
+KEYWORDS -baked oatmeal, easy, healthy breakfast, meal prep, oatmeal

-DIETARY NEEDS - dairy-free, egg-free, gluten-free, refined sugar free, vegan
+DIETARY NEEDS -dairy-free, egg-free, gluten-free, refined sugar free, vegan

-INGREDIENTS - almond milk, almonds, bananas, blueberries, cinnamon, coconut oil, egg replacement, maple syrup, oats
+INGREDIENTS -almond milk, almonds, bananas, blueberries, cinnamon, coconut oil, egg replacement, maple syrup, oats

 Ingredients